While all women wish to be good mothers, most look back on their mothering and wish they could have done many things differently.

 Susan Maushart, author of “The Mask of Motherhood”, writes about mothers, “all of us are making it up as we go along, and wishing we knew better”.

 Mothering is tough whatever way you look at it.
 It is challenging, tiring, confusing and uncertain.
 It is relentless.
 Our children are the most meaningful and rewarding parts of our lives and everything in between.
-We love our kids, and yet sometimes they drive us to distraction, and, for a minute or two, we even experience hateful feelings, but we can’t admit this.
-We hide from and worry about these shameful and secret moments and feelings.
+We love our kids, and yet sometimes they drive us to distraction, and, for a minute or two, we can experience confronting feelings which are extremely difficult to admit to.
+We hide from and worry about these shameful and secret moments.
 They are scary, so we calm ourselves by giving them another name and quarantining them from our loving feelings as if they might contaminate us and our children.
-However, all of our feelings are valuable, and momentary hating feelings are a key to sparking our love.
+However, all of our feelings are valuable, and these disturbing emotionss are a key to sparking our love.

 We are hounded by myths of good mothering, from within ourselves and from others on the outside, myths of being a”supermum”, which is an impossible and senseless goal.